CholGen/CholGen-Workshop-2024/workshop/bacpage-phylogeny.md

 Make sure to set the following:
 - The `bacpage-phylogeny` "Version:" should be already set to `master`, but make sure it is set as such.
 - "Run workflow(s) with inputs defined by data table" should be selected (not "file paths").
-- "Step 1 -- Select data table:" should be set to `sample_set`.
+- "Step 1 -- Select data table:" should be set to `cholera_sample_set`.
 - "Step 2 -- SELECT DATA" -- click on this button and a data selector box will pop up.
 At the top, make sure that "Create a new sample_set from selected samples" is selected.
 We recommend selecting all samples that are
   classified as `Vibrio cholerae` ("gambit_predicted_taxon" column), have coverage of at least 90%